nebari-dev/nebari-docs/docs/docs/community/code-contributions.md

 ### Create a virtual environment

-The requirements for developing Nebari are listed in the `environment-dev.yaml` file in the root directory.
+The requirements for developing Nebari are listed in the `environment-dev.yaml` file in the repository's root directory.
 The following steps describe how to create and use a `conda` environment.

 1. If you don't have `conda` installed, you can follow the [installation instructions in the conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).